 BSc (Hons) Operating Department Practice

-Our stimulating BSc (Hons) in Operating Department Practice strikes an equal balance between the technical and scientific aspects of surgery and the softer skills that support communication, psychology and caring for the patient.
+Our stimulating BSc (Hons) in Operating Department Practice strikes an equal balance between the technical and scientific aspects of surgery and the softer skills that support communication, wellbeing and caring for the patient.
 It focuses on helping you learn to provide skilled assistance to surgeons and anaesthetists and work alongside nursing and healthcare colleagues to deliver excellent individualised care and support during anaesthesia, surgery and recovery.
-We’ll guide you as you gain the skills, knowledge and behaviours to respond to a patient’s physical and psychological needs throughout their surgical experience and perioperative care.
+We’ll guide you as you gain the skills, knowledge and behaviours to respond to a patient’s needs throughout their surgical experience and perioperative care.

 As an ODP, no two days will be the same.
 Our dynamic and multi-disciplinary course team will work to prepare you to manage the care of patients scheduled for routine procedures as well as respond to life-threatening emergencies.